 Don't let the 'complexities' of RSU taxes hinder you from fully utilizing your equity compensation.
 This page also covers general tips for how to manage RSUs + taxes.

-Welcome!
-If it's your first time on AdvisorFinder, we want to say hello 👋 Our mission is to help people make more informed financial decisions.
-Once you're finished with this calculator, you might want to subscribe to our newsletter.
+New to AdvisorFinder?
+Our mission is to help people make more informed financial decisions.
+Once you're finished with this calculator, you might want to subscribe to our newsletter for more resources and insights.

-AdvisorFinder is a startup company with a unique perspective on equity compensation.
-All of our founding team members have received RSUs, so we understand the nuances firsthand.
+AdvisorFinder is a startup company, so we understand the nuances of equity comp firsthand.
 We noticed a significant gap when searching for reliable tools and information on how to calculate taxes for RSUs and other forms of equity compensation that are common with startups.
 Use this straightforward tool to plan your finances better and avoid any surprises.

 Understanding the tax implications of your Restricted Stock Units (RSUs) can be challenging.
 Our RSU Tax Calculator makes it easy to get an instant estimate of the taxes you might owe when you sell your RSUs.
 Results are displayed in a simple chart comparing taxable income to estimated taxes.

-*Note: this is an estimate from a simple online calculator and should not be considered tax advice.
+**Important Notice: this is an estimate from an online calculator and should not be considered tax advice.
 This content is not meant to take the place of a CPA, financial advisor, or other financial professional(s) you may need to consult in order to properly manage your RSUs.
 Please use your discretion when making major financial decisions such as this.

 Medicare Tax: There is no cap on the Medicare tax rate.